backstage/backstage/plugins/ilert/README.md

 - A list of incidents
 - A way to trigger a new incident
 - A way to reassign/acknowledge/resolve an incident
+- A way to trigger an incident action
+- A way to trigger an immediate maintenance
+- A way to disable/enable an alert source
 - A list of uptime monitors

 ## Setup instructions